Object Identification & Appraisals

 Winterthur Museum, Garden & Library

 Inquiries Regarding Non-Winterthur Objects

 Due to an increasing number of inquiries from the public, the curators at Winterthur are only able to provide object research assistance (excluding appraisals) for individuals who are Members of the museum at the Patron level ($275) and above.
-The curators welcome the opportunity to share their expertise in the decorative and fine arts made or used in America from 1640 to 1860.
+Our curatorial staff welcomes the opportunity to share their knowledge of decorative and fine arts.
+Researching your own antiques and heirlooms to uncover their stories can be an exciting and inspiring journey!
+While we can provide research leads, tips, and tools, we cannot provide valuations, attributions, or appraisals.
 For assistance with this Patron-and-above-level benefit, please contact the curatorial fellow (info above).
 Please have your Member ID on-hand when you call.
 Not a Patron Member?
 Call 800.448.3883 to upgrade or join today!

 - Patron-level Members may receive assistance with one object query per membership year.

 - Benefactor-level Members with two object queries per membership year.